Philip Skelton: Life

-In 1750 Skelton was given the living of Templecarn, a large parish in the counties of Donegal and Fermanagh, consisting of wild moorland surrounding Lough Derg, in which is St. Patrick's Purgatory, the most famous place of pilgrimage in Ireland.
+In 1750, Skelton was given the living of Templecarn, a large parish in the counties of Donegal and Fermanagh, consisting of wild moorland surrounding Lough Derg, in which is St. Patrick's Purgatory, the most famous place of pilgrimage in Ireland.
 There was no rectory house, and the emolument was about £200 a year.
 He more than once assembled his people to see him die, till one parishioner said, 'Make a day, sir, and keep it, and don't be always disappointing us thus.'
 There was a famine in 1757, and he sold his books to buy meal for the people.
 Lady Barrymore and Miss Leslie sent him £50, hoping he might keep his books, but he said the poor needed more than their price, and devoted the gift to them.

-In 1759 he was given the living of Devenish, County Fermanagh, and lived in Enniskillen, which is contiguous.
+By 1759, he was given the living of Devenish, County Fermanagh, and lived in Enniskillen, which is contiguous.
 Here he had a large congregation.
 In 1766 he was presented to the living of Fintona, or Donacavey, County Tyrone, and went to reside there.
 The people were intemperate and ignorant, and he reformed and instructed them.
 There was a famine in 1773, and he again sustained the poor; and in 1778 another famine at Fintona, attended by smallpox and typhus, caused him to sell his library, which he had renewed.

-In 1780 he came to live in Dublin.
+In 1780, he came to live in Dublin.
 He died on 4 May 1787, and was buried near the west door of St. Peter's Church.